timescale/docs.timescale.com-content/tutorials/prometheus-adapter.md

 do one thing, and do it well.
 This is reflected in, e.g., the design of the PromQL language.

-However this philosophy can also be limiting.
-To their credit, the developers of Prometheus foresaw that their product is opinionated, and built in extensibility to allow other systems to improve on it.
+However, this philosophy can also be limiting.
+To their credit, the developers of Prometheus foresaw that their product is opinionated, and they built in extensibility to allow other systems to improve on it.
 In turn, Prometheus users often look to other systems as a way to augment their monitoring setup.